 In all fairness, AVG VPN has shown remarkable improvements compared to some of the negative reviews we’ve found on the Internet.

 We’ve also found reviews that claimed AVG’s subscription is limited to a single type of device.
-However, this has changed as the latest offering on AVG’s page allows connection of up to 5 devices of different types.
+However, this has changed as the latest offering on AVG’s page allows the connection of up to 5 devices of different types.

 The discrepancies in older reviews are a sign that AVG is continuously improving its VPN service.
 Reviews in the Google Play Store has also been encouraging with a great number of users expressing their satisfaction with the app.